This book is an adapted version of the German original „Europa ist für alle! — Vom Homo sapiens zum Homo Europaeus“

 The paperback has the ISBN 978-3-9823571-0-2

-You can purchase the paperback via Amazon, or directly from me (email@example.com).
+You can purchase the book via Amazon, in bookstores or directly from me (firstname.lastname@example.org).

-With this book, which summarises his previous lectures about Europe and the European idea, Kümmerle hopes to convince his fellow citizens of what Europe can be and win their commitment to such a Europe with its contribution to world peace.
+With this book, which summarises his previous lectures about Europe and the European Idea, Kümmerle hopes to convince his fellow citizens of what Europe can be and win their commitment to such an Europe with its contribution to world peace.

 Furthermore, this book is also intended to provide those who deal scientifically with Europe with the basics and documents in order to gain a deeper insight into the way of thinking and behavioural patterns of federalists on the one hand, and a quick overview of the history of the European unification movement.